SaileshBasnet/Sales-Analysis-for-Adidas/README.md

 The dashboard provides a comprehensive view of Adidas’ sales performance, highlighting key areas of strength and opportunities for growth.
 By leveraging these insights, Adidas can refine its strategies to drive higher sales, improve profitability, and enhance customer satisfaction.

-You can download and access the dashboard from the following link: [Power BI Dashboard](link)
+You can download and access the dashboard from the following link: [Power BI Dashboard](https://github.com/SaileshBasnet/Sales-Analysis-for-Adidas/blob/main/Adidas%20Sales%20Analysis.pbix)

 ## Stage 6: Act 🚀
-### Recommendations & Suggestions:
+### Recommendations & Suggestions
 After analyzing everything we conclude to this decision for further improvement:

 **Enhance Sales Strategy:**